MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scan-operator.md

 |---|---|
 |4m|"Stop"|

-This row promotes the existing sequence from `s2` to `s3`, the row `00:04:00, "Stop", 1` is added to the ouput.
+This row promotes the existing sequence from `s2` to `s3`, the row `00:04:00, "Stop", 1` is added to the output.

 ||m_id|s1.Ts|s1.Event|s2.Ts|s2.Event|s3.Ts|s3.Event|
 |---|---|---|---|---|---|---|---|